winglang/wing/docs/docs/01-start-here/04-run-locally.md

 The downloaded file should contain `Hello, Wing it` text (as you already saw in the preview).

-You can push any number of messages to the queue and watch it fill up.
+You can push any number of messages to the queue.
 Each time a message is pushed to the queue, you can see the counter's value is incremented via the `Actual value` field in the counter resource.
 It is even possible to reset the counter value with the `Reset value` button.

 ![Counter resource view in Wing Console](./console-counter.png 'Counter resource')